 - What is your ethnicity?

-The purpose of the residential history of the spouses is to establish their current location, their household size, the state where they live in among other information.
+The purpose of the residential history of the spouses is to establish their current location, their household size, and the state where they live in among other information.
 Commonly asked questions about residential history may include the following:

 - What is your current residence?
 This question may provide a different address from the mailing address.
 Current residence may also be outside the United States as in the case of the immigrant spouse living abroad.